 You were the first Russian-speaking photographer accredited to take shots of the Rolling Stones.
 Did you manage to talk to them?
 What were your impressions?

 Yes, that was the crowning moment of my career!
 I didn't manage to have a close chat, but I did learn a lot about how things are done in the West.
 (This happened soon after my move to England).
 It was 1995 and they were touring for the Voodoo Lounge album.
 I experienced an enormous culture shock when I saw that stadium, those thousands of people celebrating, the jubilation.
 Rock and roll wasn't banned, it wasn't underground, it was unchained, without cop harassment.
 People were rocking and they were all wearing such bright clothes!
 Then they brought us to one of the dressing rooms where there were 13 photographers.
 Only two of them were girls, they were mostly men from Brazil and Japan and all of them had fancy cameras.
 I had two Cannons, one was mine and Seva Novgorodsev, the DJ and radio presenter, had given me the other.
 At the time, we were making a rock and roll magazine together.
 One camera had black and white film and the other colour.
-A girl said to me “Don't worry guys, the Rolling Stones know about you”.
+A girl said to us “Don't worry guys, the Rolling Stones know about you”.
 It knocked me sideways.
 After Russia, where I’d always been chased away, arrested and banned, to suddenly get this kind of treatment!
 The Rolling Stones would pose especially for us because they understood the link between music and photography.
-Those photos appeared on t-shirts, badges, cigarette lighters, baseball caps, pyjamas, bed linen, books, posters, calendars and all of that brought in a profit.
+Those photos appeared on t-shirts, badges, cigarette lighters, baseball caps, pyjamas, bed linen, books, posters and calendars and all of that brought in a profit.
 Music is intrinsically immaterial, now you can just download it at the click of a button.
-You make money by selling merch.
-Physical objects that can't be stolen or faked on the internet.
+You make money by selling merch; physical objects that can't be stolen or faked on the internet.
 This link between music and photography is absent in Russia, there, they don't let photographers in, they hate them and they ban them.
 That's why there's no show business there.
 For that reason, rock music is still underground in Russia even though the underground has now spread to the size of the country.
-In England, show business is in third place by turnover and share of national income after the arms industry and big pharma but in Russia, there's no show business at all.
+In England, show business is in third place by turnover and share of national income after the arms industry and big pharma, but in Russia, there's no show business at all.
 They make money from ticket sales and this pays for the venue, security, the cleaner, the lighting and sound engineers.
 The wider public, the man in the street, have absolutely no idea that Kino still exists, that they've got back together.
 They know Viktor Tsoi because they've been writing “Tsoi lives” on fences and garage walls for 30 years.
 In 2021, AST Publishing didn’t release a calendar to mark the 40th anniversary of the founding of Kino.
 They only got the news in 2023 that “Tsoi lives” and they published this calendar with a print run of only a few thousand copies of calendars for the whole enormous country.
 But still, people listen to them and love them.

 Does that mean Russian rock is more alive than dead?

 To me, there's nothing unexpected about what's happening in Russia today.
 Things had been heading this way for many years.
 It's just that Russians preferred not to notice: “We're doing fine, we've got supermarkets and cars”.
-I tried to tell of my growing sense of dread and that the cops were getting more brutal by the day and they told me that it was my own fault and those were my problems.
+I tried to tell people of my growing sense of dread and that the cops were getting more brutal by the day and they told me that it was my own fault and those were my problems.
 I see that many musicians have left and now they're playing all over the world.
 This situation reminds me of what happened at the end of the 1980s when the initial spark of dissatisfaction was at Leningrad Rock Club at 13 Rubenstein Street and then it all flared up and spread all over Russia.
 I saw what reaction rock concerts produced in small towns like Ryazan or Kaluga, rock music swept through the entire country.
 And now, 30 years later, It still permeates all of society.
 You go into a cafe, and the menu is decorated with quotations from Grebenshchikov, or you read one of Ustinova’s popular detective novels, with no relation to music and someone gets into a car and listens to Garik Sukachov, or they do exercise while listening to Shevchuk.
 Russian rock music, despite its illicit underground nature, is deeply woven into all of modern Russian culture and is an inseparable part of it.
 Now, these musicians are also going around the world; Spleen, Aquarium, Tequilajazzz and Maxim Ermachkov.
 It's enough to go to their concerts to understand that Russian rock is alive.
 Even if rock musicians do not stand directly against the regime their lyrics can still fuel resistance.

 Tell us the story of your move to Britain.
 How did you realise that you could make it here?